-1.3 Why choose a Cambridge IGCSE First Language syllabus?
+1.3 Why choose Cambridge IGCSE First Language Chinese?

+The Cambridge IGCSE First Language Chinese syllabus is designed for candidates whose mother tongue is Chinese.
 Cambridge IGCSE First Language qualifications are accepted by universities and employers as proof of knowledge and understanding of a language.
 Successful candidates gain lifelong skills including:

-- the ability to communicate clearly, accurately and effectively in writing - the ability to use a wide range of vocabulary, correct grammar, spelling and punctuation - a personal style and an awareness of the audience being addressed.
+- the ability to communicate clearly, accurately and effectively in writing; - the ability to use a wide range of vocabulary, and correct grammar, spelling and punctuation; - a personal style and an awareness of the audience being addressed.

 Students are also encouraged to read widely, both for their own enjoyment and to further their awareness of the ways in which the language can be used.
-Cambridge IGCSE First Language qualifications also develop more general analysis and communication skills such as synthesis, inference and the ability to order facts and present opinions effectively.
+Cambridge IGCSE First Language qualifications also develop more general analysis and communication skills such as synthesis, inference, and the ability to order facts and present opinions effectively.